stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 #### **Cost:** 5 Character Points
 Choose one additional cantrip from the divine spell list.
 This cantrip doesn’t count against the number of disciple cantrips that you know.

-You learn the druidic language.
+You learn the Druidic language.
 Also, you are trained in one of the following skills of your choice: Animal Handling, Nature or Survival.

 ### Dampen Elements